WeiHao97/pytorch_sparse/docs/source/jit.rst

     traced_bar = torch.jit.trace(bar, (torch.rand(3), torch.rand(3), torch.rand(3)))

-This composition also works for ``ScriptModule``\s as well, where it can be used to generate a submodule using tracing that can be called from the methods of a script module:
+This composition also works for ``nn.Module``\s as well, where it can be used to generate a submodule using tracing that can be called from the methods of a script module:

 Example::